LBNL-ETA/AlphaBuilding-SyntheticDataset/index.md

 This [Jupyter notebook](https://github.com/LBNL-ETA/AlphaBuilding-SyntheticDataset/blob/master/A%20Synthetic%20Operation%20Dataset.ipynb) contains Python scripts, dependencies, functions to extract and explore the dataset.
 The structure of the file is shown in the figure below.
 ![image info](https://raw.githubusercontent.com/LBNL-ETA/AlphaBuilding-SyntheticDataset/gh-pages/file_structure.png)
+A Brick model of the building could be downloaded [here](https://raw.githubusercontent.com/LBNL-ETA/AlphaBuilding-SyntheticDataset/gh-pages/brick_relationhsips.ttl).

 ### ***Generate new dataset:***
 High-level flow diagram could be found in the Methods section in the paper.